xtools-at/esp5791/README.md

   - _write_ a **plaintext message** to `0xB001` or a **keccak256-hashed message** to `0xB002` for the device to sign
   - _read_ the **signature** from `0xC001`. `0xC002` returns the hash of the corresponding prefixed [Ethereum signed message](https://eips.ethereum.org/EIPS/eip-191), `0xC008` gives you the keccak256-hash of the original plaintext message.

-You can use the [ESP-5791 UI on Github Pages](https://xtools-at.github.io/esp5791) to interact with your device (source can be found in the `client` folder), or an app like _nRF Connect_ ([mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile)/[desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop)) for more generic testing and debugging.
+You can use the [ESP-5791 GUI on Github Pages](https://xtools-at.github.io/esp5791) to interact with your device (source can be found in the `client` folder), or an app like _nRF Connect_ ([mobile](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile)/[desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop)) for more generic testing and debugging.

 ### Signing a message for the PBT smart contract